Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 - Ohio State's games this year have hit the over on two of four set point totals (50%).

-- Ohio State is 2-2 against the spread and 3-1 overall this season when the team scores more than 13.5 points.
+- Ohio State is 2-2 against the spread and 3-1 overall in games when it scores more than 13.5 points.

-- Ohio State is 2-2 against the spread and 3-1 overall when the team amasses over 264.3 yards.
+- In games that Ohio State amasses more than 264.3 yards, the team is 2-2 against the spread and 3-1 overall.

 - The Buckeyes have five giveaways this season, while the Scarlet Knights have eight takeaways .